mosTavassoli/RunTogether-UX/M3/milestone3.md

 <b>Reported Changes with our potential changes:</b> <br/>

 [<b>Feedback evaluator1:</b> You cannot go back after you have joined a run group]<br/>
-Our response: After joining to a group, it returns to the joined groups and if you cancel you will back to the groups.
+<b>Our response:</b> After joining to a group, it returns to the joined groups and if you cancel you will back to the groups.

 [<b>Feedback evaluator1:</b> Search bar does not appear in the search menu]<br/>
 [<b>Feedback evaluator2:</b> The page for searching teams doesn't have a search bar for finding teams by name]<br/>